Pika: Activity

 Eurasian pikas commonly live in family groups and share duties of gathering food and keeping watch.
 Some species are territorial.
 North American pikas (O. princeps and O. collaris) are asocial, leading solitary lives outside the breeding season.

-Dialects
+Vocalization

 Pikas have distinct calls, which vary in duration.
 The call can be short and quick, a little longer and more drawn out or long songs.
 The short calls are an example of geographic variation.
 The pikas determine the appropriate time to make short calls by listening for cues for sound localization.
-The calls are used for individual recognition, predator warning signals, territory defense, or as a way to attract the opposite sex.
+The calls are used for individual recognition, predator warning signals, territory defense, or as a way to attract potential mates.
 There are also different calls depending on the season.
 In the spring the songs become more frequent during the breeding season.
 In late summer the vocalizations become short calls.
 Through various studies, the acoustic characteristics of the vocalizations can be a useful taxonomic tool.